rabbibotton/clog-typeahead/README.md

 In you .asd file add to your :depends :clog-typeahead

-In your code use (init-typeahead body) on-new-window and attach to any form control (usually form text inputs) you wish to have a drop down box using:
+Attach to any form control (usually form text inputs) you wish to have a drop down box using:

 ```